Vulnerable Agent Identification in Large-Scale Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

-Mean-field multi-agent reinforcement learning (MARL) \cite{yang2018mean, subramanian2022dmfg, pasztor2021meanfield, lauriere2022scalable} has significantly enhanced the scalability of MARL through mean-field approximation, making it applicable to many large-scale real-world applications, such as robot swarm control \cite{huttenrauch2019swarm, zheng2018magent}, voltage control \cite{wang2021power}, and traffic control \cite{nguyen2018taxi}.
+Mean-field multi-agent reinforcement learning (MARL) \citep{yang2018mean, subramanian2022dmfg, pasztor2021meanfield, lauriere2022scalable} has significantly enhanced the scalability of MARL through mean-field approximation, making it applicable to many large-scale real-world applications, such as robot swarm control \citep{huttenrauch2019swarm, zheng2018magent}, voltage control \citep{wang2021power}, and traffic control \citep{nguyen2018taxi}.
 However, given the large number of agents in such systems, it is likely that a small portion will deviate from the original policy during real-world deployment.
-For instance, in a thousand-robot swarm, individual robots may encounter action uncertainty \cite{tessler2019actionrobustmannor} from software or hardware errors \cite{khalastchi2019fault}, environmental hazards \cite{huang2019envhaza}, or even be controlled by adversaries \cite{giray2013hijacking, ly2021hijacking, gleave2019iclr2020advpolicy, lin2020stateadv, dinh2023nonoblivious}.
-As agent policies are interconnected in mean-field MARL, it is crucial to evaluate the impact of the failure of a small group of agents on the entire system.
+For instance, in a thousand-robot swarm, individual robots may encounter action uncertainty \citep{tessler2019actionrobustmannor} from software or hardware errors \citep{khalastchi2019fault}, environmental hazards \citep{huang2019envhaza}, or even be controlled by adversaries \citep{giray2013hijacking, ly2021hijacking, gleave2019iclr2020advpolicy, lin2020stateadv, dinh2023nonoblivious}.
+These individual failures can ultimately lead to the failure of the entire team \citep{li2023ami}; In a power grid with hundreds of nodes \citep{wang2021power}, failure of certain nodes can trigger cascading failures, leading to a large-scale blackout \citep{liu2022modeling}.
+As agent policies are interconnected in mean-field MARL, it's crucial for defenders to evaluate the impact of the worst-case failure of a small group of agents on the entire system.

 In this paper, we focus on vulnerable agent identification (VAI) in large-scale MARL systems.
-This allows practitioners to enhance system robustness by providing these agents with targeted monitoring and protection.
-We further evaluate the system's worst-case robustness under adversarial attacks \cite{gleave2019iclr2020advpolicy}, offering practitioners the worst-case performance of the system.
+VAI is a proactive attack to identify the most vulnerable agents in a system.
+Given the set of most vulnerable agents, we further evaluate the system's worst-case robustness under adversarial attacks \citep{gleave2019iclr2020advpolicy}, offering practitioners the worst-case performance of the system.